alaa-mekibes/Results-summary-component-frontend-mentor/README.md

 - **Responsive Design**: Ensure that the layout adapts seamlessly to different screen sizes, providing an optimal experience on any device (e.g., mobile, tablet, or desktop).
 - **Interactive Elements**: Implement hover and focus states for all interactive components (such as buttons, links, or inputs) to enhance usability and accessibility.
-- **Bonus Task**: Dynamically load and display content on the page using local JSON data, adding flexibility and interactivity to the application.

 ### Screenshot